zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The username or password are invalid.
+  The username or password is invalid.

   **Action:**